Coreusa/v-debounce/README.md

 # v-debounce

 Debounce directive for Vue2 to debounce input typing.
-Forked originally from https://github.com/vuejs-tips/v-debounce Updated to include support for IE.
+Forked originally from https://github.com/vuejs-tips/v-debounce Updated to include support for IE 10+.

 ## Usage